DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 GIF: Trained agent in action.

 ### Abstract
-In this project you will find the development of an **Actor Critic reinforcement learning Agent**(figure 1) implicita an **Deep Deterministic Policiy Gradietn Agent** (DDPG)[1] that solvs an double-jointed roboter arm to follow a certain trajectory in an
+In this project you will find the development of an modell-free, off-policy **Actor Critic reinforcement learning Agent**(figure 1) implicit an **Deep Deterministic Policiy Gradietn Agent** (DDPG) using deep function approximators[1] to solve an double-jointed roboter arm to follow a certain trajectory in an
 **Continous Space Environement**.
-Simplyfied DDPG is descibed as an DQN-Methode for contious space since it uses many of the same techniques found in DQN:
+Simplyfied DDPG is descibed as an DQN-Methode for contious space since it applies many of the same techniques[1]:
-- Replaybuffer to train an action-value function in an off-policy manner <br />
+- Replaybuffer to train an action-value function in an off-policy manner to minimize correlations btween sampels<br />
 - Target Networks to stabilize training <br />
-However DDPG trains a policy that approximates the optimal action.
-Therefore its a determenistic policy-gradient method restriced to contious space.[2]

 The development of the agent is a two step process.
-First implementeing the the given agent from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) to this project and second tuning the hyper parameters so that the agent collectings enough rewards to solve this problem.
+First implementeing the the given agent from a former [project](https://github.com/DiegelD/Deep-Reinforcement-Learning-ND/tree/main/ddpg-bipedal) and making some adjustments and second tuning the hyper parameters so that the agent collectings enough rewards to solve this problem.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.